qiskit-community/qiskit-optimization/docs/getting_started.rst

 Installation
 ============

-Qiskit Optimization depends Qiskit. which has its own `Qiskit Getting Started <https://qiskit.org/documentation/getting_started.html>`__ detailing the installation options and its supported environments/platforms.
+Qiskit Optimization depends on Qiskit, which has its own `installation instructions <https://docs.quantum.ibm.com/start/install>`__ detailing the installation options for Qiskit and its supported environments/platforms.
 You should refer to that first.
 Then the information here can be followed which focuses on the additional installation specific to Qiskit Optimization.